dan-labs-agi/scoutly/Desktop/x/nofx-main/README.md

 #### 🔷 Alternative: Using Hyperliquid Exchange

-**NOFX also supports Hyperliquid** - a decentralized perpetual futures exchange.
+**DANTO also supports Hyperliquid** - a decentralized perpetual futures exchange.
 To use Hyperliquid instead of Binance:

 **Step 1**: Get your Ethereum private key (for Hyperliquid authentication)